 For Online Reviews:

 Unfortunately, your social media accounts are not the only place that cyberbullies can attack you.
-If your clinic has accounts on any review sites (and we recommend that you do), then you are susceptible to receiving negative and false reviews from bullies.
+If your clinic has accounts on any review sites, then you are susceptible to receiving negative and false reviews from bullies.

 If you do receive any false reviews, the following review sites will let you respond to or report them: